Skip to navigation Skip to content

 Run eligibility to give effect to these changes

-Note: do not run eligibility because if there are no events being processed, Cuba will do a data check back to the Start Date of Liability.
+Note: Do not run eligibility.
+If there are no events being processed, Cuba will do a data check back to the Start Date of Liability.
 A liability recalculation will occur which could lead to unexpected results.

 See View, pend and save Eligibility results in Eligibility Cuba Process Help.